I have not only been looking at how I teach new topics but also those which I feel confident in delivering.

 Using the exterior angles rule to solve interior angles in regular polygons problems

 This is something which, when watching it, I realised was such a simple and clear approach.
-Rather than explicitly trying to force students to remember the interior rule to work out angles at each vertice in a regular polygon (which they find incredibly difficult to recall), students were encouraged to use e = 360/nand then combine it with e + i = 180 to solve complex problems such as this:
+Rather than explicitly trying to force students to remember the interior rule to work out angles at each vertice in a regular polygon (which they find incredibly difficult to recall), students were encouraged to use e = 360/n and then combine it with e + i = 180 to solve complex problems such as this:

 Arguably, students need to know and recall key facts about properties of shapes (which they had been explicitly taught) and they were aware of the formula for interior angles, which they could apply when necessary.
-However, they were confident in their own abilities to choose the most efficient method of problem solving for each particular question.
+However, they were confident in their own abilities to choose the most efficient method of problem-solving for each particular question.
 They structured and executed their responses concisely thus enabling them to attempt more demanding questions both elegantly and successfully.

 Lastly and quite brilliantly, using an absent student’s book and the visualiser, the teacher modelled how questions should be approached.
-This meant that not only was there a clarity of explanation shared in a setting that the group could easily relate to (since the examples were in a book and not on the board) but also the absent student had a starting point from which to develop their notes on when they returned.
+This meant that not only was there clarity of explanation shared in a setting that the group could easily relate to (since the examples were in a book and not on the board) but also the absent student had a starting point from which to develop their notes on when they returned.
 Quite simply brilliant.

 I consider myself blessed to have had an afternoon with such an excellent practitioner.
 She was modest in her feedback, giving credit to others for the ideas mentioned above and to the students and staff for the great lesson I observed.
 I took away more ideas in a one hour lesson observation than I probably would have done in a whole day’s INSET.
-It’s understandable that some mathematicians among you may be questioning my ability as a teacher in the wake of revelations which may be nothing new to you.
+It’s understandable that some mathematicians among you may be questioning my ability as a teacher in the wake of revelations that may be nothing new to you.

 The truth is, I am and always have been a practitioner whose students are in receipt of a good deal where their mathematical education is concerned.
 I have never been arrogant enough to think that I know everything or have nothing left to learn as far as pedagogy is concerned.
 A much more useful observation would be that if an experienced teacher of fifteen years is continually learning new approaches then perhaps there is something you can share with or learn from others.